• LED Cube

 Morse Code is a way of transmitting information via clicks, tones, or lights.
 Developed in the 1800s, Morse Code is much older than the telephone or Internet.
 Based on light, this project is a fun way to send Morse Code-style messages silently.

-4 Add the front flap to one end of the cardboard tube: Take the small flat piece of cardboard and use a single piece of Scotch tape to make a hinge.
-This way the flap can open and close over the end of tube
+4 Add the front flap to one end of the cardboard tube: Take the small flat piece of cardboard and use a single piece of tape to make a hinge.
+This way the flap can open and close over the end of tube.

 5 Turn the tube so that the flap is flat on the tabletop.
-Gently push the battery and LED cube stack into flap end of the tube
+Gently push the Battery and LED Cube stack into the flap end of the tube.

 8 With the LED on, open and close the front flap.
 Use Morse Code or create your own signals to communicate with your friends using light!